- Online Shopping Statistics – Do the Numbers Count?

 - Detailed product descriptions, top-notch pictures, and clear copy are once again the heart of the game.

 Fashion is a very graphic industry.
 Optics is the first thing your clients would like to see before they make a purchase decision.
-The best copywriting is worth hardly anything unless it is surrounded by great imagery.
+Therefore, the best copywriting is worth hardly anything unless it is surrounded by great imagery.

 Large, daring product images, polished videos, fast loading time intervals, and a watery, seamless checkout sequence—these are the essentials of any fashion e-commerce website.